spekframework/spek/index.md

 ### Being explicit with Spek

-Spek makes it easy to define these three important aspects without restoring to long method names or underscores:
+Spek makes it easy to define these three important aspects without resorting to long method names or underscores:

 {% highlight kotlin %}
 class TaxCalculatorSpecs: Spek() {{ "{{" }}